TanXiao/RSVA11001-Adapter/README.md

 arrangement it'd make sense that more than one person might want to check up on the house at a time.

-Another note is that opening the RTSP streamtake eons.
-It seems to take 30 seconds.
+Another note is that opening the RTSP stream takes eons.
+It seems to take  at least 30 seconds.
 Then no matter what it just cuts off after a few minutes.
 So I consider it useless.

 Solution